 A Bake Sale & Raffle is held each year on Palm Sunday weekend.
 Funds raised are used to help defray part of the cost of funeral luncheons for our parish families.
 Volunteers are needed to donate baked goods for the sale, and to give time and talent to plan and work at the sale.

 Those in need at Christmas time receive help from the Angel Tree group.
-The Angel Tree enables parishioners to provide for families with children and to brighten Christmas for local senior citizens.
+The Angel Tree enables parishioners to provide gifts for families in need with children and to brighten Christmas for local senior citizens.
 Volunteers are needed to organize the collection and delivery of gifts.

-On the first Monday of each month, volunteers from St. Gerald Parish deliver a meal of canned tuna, box of prepared snacks and a bag of chips to the Siena Francis House homeless shelter.
+On the first Sunday of each month parishioners bring pantry items of canned tuna, a box of prepared snacks and a bag of chips to a volunteer's home.
+The next day volunteers from St. Gerald Parish deliver the meal items to the Siena Francis House homeless shelter.
 On the third Saturday of each month a different group of volunteers prepare and deliver a meal for the Siena Francis House.
 Volunteers are needed to prepare food or provide a cash donation.

 HOPE stands for Help Our Parish Educate.
 This program provides funds for parish educational programs.
 Gift certificates for grocery, restaurant, discount and retail stores are available in the Business Office and after Sunday Masses.
 These gift certificates work just like cash with the parish receiving a rebate (ranging from 2% - 20%) from the participating businesses.
+If you have a child enrolled in St. Gerald School or religious education programs you can earn up to 2% of your purchases to offset tuition fees.
 Purchase certificates or volunteer to sell after Mass.